 Most Valuable Comic Books of the 1990s

 The comic book movie boom of the past decade will create a new generation of comic book readers and investors.
 Investment takes time.
-And, you may be better off buying a comic of moderate value now that will become valuable in the future.
-Consider: the most valuable comic books of the 1990s are not very valuable now.
+Still, comic book film hype has caused the value of some 1990s comic books to rise in value due to the announcement of upcoming films.
+Most of the most valuable comic books of the 1990s are not very valuable now.
 Not yet, anyway.

 What’s important to remember about collecting comic books from the Modern Age is to keep perspective.
 We live in an era where comic books are making a billion dollars at the box office.